OneTrueC/mouseTrail/README.md

 ==========
 A fun little program which uses the X window system to create a mouse trail, potentially with a rainbow effect.
-It was written to be compiled with musl libs, so may not work with glibc.

 Usage
 -----